-Based on our employment practices and those of our supply chain, we believe the risk of modern slavery in our industry is low.
+Based on the nature of our business, our employment practices and those of our supply chain, we believe the risk of modern slavery in our industry is relatively low.
 But we've identified some areas where our suppliers may be at higher risk, for example:

 - Overseas suppliers

-- The people who provide facilities, such as cleaners
+- The people who provide facilities services, such as cleaners

 - Manufacturing, such as staff uniforms

 - The building trade

 - Temporary recruitment firms

-We have policies in place to make sure our suppliers understand our values and apply those values to their own businesses.
-And we've enhanced our policies to show our commitment to prevent modern slavery.
+We have Procurement policies in place to make sure our suppliers understand our values and apply those values to their own businesses.
+And our policies explicitly show our commitment to preventing modern slavery.
 We carry out checks at every stage of the relationship with our suppliers to assess their risk of modern slavery.
 This includes carrying out an assessment of potential new suppliers and extra checks each year during the life of an existing supplier relationship.